celebov/Chatty/README.md

 ###Project Configuration
 Project takes care of environment variables via its console, asking to the user.

-In order to configure GnuPG for the client, change both UUIDs to your own:
+In order to configure GnuPG for the client, change both UUIDs to your own public key ID:

 ```
 RoutingTable = [
-    {'UUID': 'CB59737D', 'ViaUUID': 'CB59737D', 'Cost': 0}
+    {'UUID': 'youronpublickeyidhere', 'ViaUUID': 'youronpublickeyidhere', 'Cost': 0}
 ]
 ```
 Project has an extensive logging system that can also be configured from *Logs/Log-Config.json*